-But physical wellbeing isn’t just about strenuous exercise.
-Physical wellbeing relates to our energy levels which are ultimately caused by healthy behaviours such as taking the stairs, stretching, sleeping well, and eating well.
+Physical wellbeing relates to our energy levels at work which are ultimately caused by healthy behaviours such as regular exercise, stretching, sleeping well and eating well.

 The Effects of a Sweaty, Well Nourished Workforce